daattali/beautiful-jekyll/aboutme.md

 My name is Maxim Gorbatyuk, and I am from Almaty, Kazakhstan.
 Also I am:

-- Senior software engineer in EPAM company
+- Senior software engineer at EPAM company
 - .NET developer
 - Angular developer
 - interested in project management and team leading